-Organic hemp – The most straightforward way to ensure that your CBD is free from pesticides is to buy CBD made from organic hemp.
+Natural hemp – The most straightforward way to ensure that your CBD is free from pesticides is to buy CBD made from all-natural hemp.

-CBD is an incredible, organic compound that interacts with your body’s endocannabinoid system, helping maintain stasis in the body.
+CBD is an incredible, natural compound that interacts with your body’s endocannabinoid system, helping maintain stasis in the body.